Solway Shore Action

-Further creative writing workshops are also taking place with Dr Anna Wilson from Glasgow University’s Waste Stories project.
-Collaboration with Dumfries and Galloway College students developed videos inspired by marine plastic found on a beach clean.
+Creative writing workshops are also taking place with Dr Anna Wilson from Glasgow University’s Waste Stories project.

 Discover more about the stories behind the Solway Hoard by visiting Museum of the FutureNow here